Alí Lameda: Biography

 He was tortured in the concentration camp, including having to sit in one place every day for several hours.
 The official translation says that in this way the prisoner "must examine his conscience."
 During his stay he met a foreigner who claimed to be a Frenchman named Pierre.
 Due to poor conditions, lack of food and heat, and sitting for long periods of time in a fixed position every day, he suffered paralysis in his left leg.
 He lost more than 20 kilograms, and a tumor appeared on his back.
 He constantly suffered from diarrhea and fever.
 Through conversations between prisoners and guards, he learned that there were almost 20 camps across the country and nearly 150,000 people had been imprisoned.

 During a visit to Caracas by the then Romanian president Nicolae Ceaușescu, the then Venezuelan president Rafael Caldera made a request to him to mediate for the release of Lameda.
 Similarly, the Venezuelan socialist leader Pompeyo Márquez in a meeting with Ceaușescu also advocated for his release, so Ceaușescu would begin to manage his case, immediately improving his condition.
 However, his release took place in 1974 when it served in itself as a requirement requested by former president Carlos Andrés Pérez.
 Likewise, the Communist Party of Venezuela was another important promoter of his liberation.

 In 1973, North Korea sought allies in order to join the United Nations.
 Venezuela agreed to the proposal with the condition that Lameda be released.
 He was finally freed on September 27, 1974, seven years after the verdict.
 Ali was allowed to leave North Korea through an alliance between Pyongyang and Bucharest.
+According to historian Moe Taylor, Lameda's release was a result of Ceaușescu's personal intervention, Venezuelan government's efforts, as well as the support of Ahmed Sékou Touré, the president of Guinea.

+Back in Berlin, he had surgery on the tumor and his leg.
+After coming back to Venezuela in 1974, Lameda became critical of the Venezuelan radical left, dismayed by its admiration for Juche.
+He denounced Juche as something "which deep down is nothing more than a very bland, mediocre and hollow lucubration" and described Kim Il Sung as "the opulent and plump communist boss, horny, bow-legged, of tanned skin and already half-blind".
+He also claimed that women are oppressed in North Korea, and that women were sent to prison for smoking.
+He also stated that North Korean television allocated roughly half of the broadcasting time to films about Kim Il Sung.
+Taylor wrote: "In the end, the most salient explanation as to why North Korea remained in high esteem within the Latin American Left in the 1960s and throughout the Cold War is the fact that the experiences of Lameda, Murillo, and others were rare exceptions.
+Thousands of foreigners visited North Korea in the same period, and many testified to a remarkable model of socialism for the global South."